Spotted rail: Breeding

 The spotted rail's breeding season varies widely across its range.
+There are no differences in colour during breeding season, but they have enlarged gonads.
 It appears to be territorial during the breeding season.
 It makes a cup or bowl nest of grass or dead rushes in vegetation near the ground and often above shallow water.
 The clutch size is two to seven eggs.
 The incubation period and time to fledging are not known.

 Vocalization

-The spotted rail makes a "[l]oud, repeated, rasping, groaning screech, usually preceded by grunt or pop, 'g'reech' or 'pum-kreep'" that is thought to be a territorial or aggressive call.
+The spotted rail makes a "[l]oud repeated, rasping, groaning screech, usually preceded by grunt or pop, 'g'reech' or 'pum-kreep'" resembling a "decelerating-accelerating [cough]: 'pJEW-pJEW pJEEEW pJEEEW-pJEW'" when it is agitated, or making an aggressive or territorial call.
+"Calls include a deep thumping sound, almost low enough where one feels it more than hears it.
+Also a series of reedy chatters: 'tchi-di-dert,' similar to the bisyllabic chirp of Blackish Rail.".
 It also makes "an accelerating series of deep, gruff, pumping notes" and a "sharp, repeated 'gek'."
 It sometimes calls at night.